Loading...

 Issues teams running this template most often surface in practice:

-Chemical treatment checked but the chemical name or dosage left blank.
+Chemical treatment is checked yes, but the chemical type or amount is missing.

-Vague comments that do not explain why a reading was unusual or what action was taken.
+Exception details are vague and do not explain what happened or what action was taken.

 Common use cases